Modular forms from Noether-Lefschetz theory: Elliptic Fibrations

-\begin{thm} Any elliptic surface $S\to \P^1$ is birational to a Weierstrass surface.
-Furthermore, there is a bijection between (isomorphism classes of) smooth relatively minimal surfaces and Weierstrass fibrations with rational double points. \end{thm} \begin{proof} This uses Kodaira's classification of singular fibers.
-See \cite{mir}. \end{proof} It will be convenient for us to take a further quotient of $W(\P^1,\O(k))$ to account for changes of coordinates on the base. \begin{defn} The moduli space for Weierstass surfaces over $\P^1$ is given by the (stack) quotient
+\end{prop} \begin{proof} These are standard computations using Noether's formula and the Leray spectral sequence for $\pi$; see Lecture III of \cite{mir}. \end{proof} \begin{thm} Any elliptic surface $S\to \P^1$ is birational to a Weierstrass surface.
+Furthermore, there is a bijection between (isomorphism classes of) smooth relatively minimal surfaces and Weierstrass fibrations with rational double points. \end{thm} \begin{proof} This uses Kodaira's classification of singular fibers; see Lecture II of \cite{mir}. \end{proof} It will be convenient for us to take a further quotient of $W(\P^1,\O(k))$ to account for changes of coordinates on the base. \begin{defn} The moduli space for Weierstass surfaces over $\P^1$ is given by the (stack) quotient

-\end{defn} \begin{remark} Miranda showed in \cite{mirmoduli} that $[S]\in W(\P^1,\O(k))$ is GIT stable with respect to $PGL(2)$ if and only if it has rational double points, so $\W_k$ has a quasi-projective coarse space with good modular properties. \end{remark} For any variety $Y\subset \P^{m+1}$, the locus of lines contained in $Y$ is called the Fano scheme\footnote{There is a natural scheme structure on $F(Y)$ coming from its defining equations in the Grassmannian, but for our purposes, it will always be a variety.} of $Y$, and is denoted
+\end{defn} \begin{remark} Miranda showed in \cite{mirmoduli} that $[S]\in W(\P^1,\O(k))$ is GIT stable with respect to $PGL(2)$ if and only if it has rational double points, so $\W_k$ has a quasi-projective coarse space with good modular properties. \end{remark} For any variety $Y\subset \P^{m+1}$, the locus of lines contained in $Y$ is called the Fano scheme\footnote{There is a natural scheme structure on $F(Y)$ coming from its defining equations in the Grassmannian, but for our purposes $Y$ is general, so $F(Y)$ is a variety.} of $Y$, and is denoted

 \begin{thm} For a general hypersurface $Y\subset \P^{m+1}$ of degree $d$, the Fano scheme is smooth of dimension $2m-d-1 = k-1$, for $k>0$. \end{thm} \begin{proof} To study the general behavior, we construct an incidence correspondence